 Even in times of war, people still need to buy food and other essentials and shopkeepers still need to sell.
 But when frontlines shift and military masters change – due to insurgency, uprising or rising government power – how can shopkeepers react to try to survive the situation?
 Indeed, how can they try to find benefit or manipulate frontlines and road closures to their advantage?
 AAN researcher Fazal Muzhary has been collecting the stories of shoppers and shopkeepers in the Andar district of Ghazni, especially those living in Taleban-controlled territory, and finding how the political economy of a district can shift during conflict.
-Mirai Bazaar, Andar District, Ghazni Province - March 2013.
-Photo: Fazal Muzhary
+Mirai Bazaar in 2013 when it was still partly functional.
+From 2017 onwards when the conflict intensified, almost all traders moved their shops to Kamalkhil or Nazarwall.
+Photo: Fazal Muzhary, March 2013

 In 2009, Taleban fighters closed down the main bazaar in Mirai, Andar’s district centre, ahead of the elections (see here).
 They said the closure would only be for the election day to stop people from voting.
 However, the bazaar never completely reopened.
 Some shops would occasionally open for people living in nearby villages and government officials living in the district centre, but generally, custom fell away.
 Most of the bazaar has now been closed for more than five years.
 Shops that had been under construction remain unfinished and abandoned.
 This has been a significant set-back for Mirai, which had seen a rapid expansion in the last years of the Taleban regime and early years of President Hamed Karzai’s government (between 1998 and 2004).